 The Design

 KindBot is about 20cm tall with a clean, geometric body that’s easy to 3D print and modify.
+I am currently looking for a 3D printing service.

 It uses: